Climate Insurance Migration: How High Premiums Are Driving Americans to Relocate

 What should I research before moving to escape high insurance costs?

-Start by getting insurance quotes for your target location before you buy — don't assume a new state will be cheap.
+Start by getting insurance quotes for your target location before you buy.
+Do not assume a new state will be cheap.
 Research local hazards using tools like First Street Foundation's risk maps, which score properties for flood, fire, wind, and heat exposure.
 Factor in property taxes, cost of living, job market conditions, and proximity to family.
-Also calculate your break-even point: divide your estimated moving costs by annual premium savings to understand how many years it takes to recoup the investment.
-A move that saves $3,000 per year typically breaks even in 3–5 years, making it financially sound for most families with a long time horizon.
+Also calculate your break-even point by dividing your estimated moving costs by annual premium savings.
+A move that saves $3,000 per year typically breaks even in 3 to 5 years, making it financially sound for most families with a long time horizon.

 Compare Home Insurance Plans in Ohio